Mentor Spotlight!

 John Aderholdt!

-What is are some of your roles and responsibilities as a mentor with CIS?
+What are some of your roles and responsibilities as a mentor with CIS?

 The main role or responsibility for mentors begins with simply spending time with your student in a way that is constructive and enjoyable and done on a consistent and reliable basis.
 I believe mentors should also reinforce the importance of their school work and encourage them to make that a priority.